RobertPJacobs/getting-and-cleaning-data-project/README.md

 The dataset used: [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-## Files
+## Data

-All files need are automatically downloaded, unzipped and processed via the provided R Scriot
+All databse files need are automatically downloaded, unzipped and processed via the provided R Scriot

 ## CodeBook.md

 Describes the variables, the data, and any transformations or work that was performed to clean up the data.

-## Script
+## run_analysis.R

 An R script file called run_analysis.R contains the steps to perform the analays.
 This file can downloaded and run from RStudio using the steps provided at the of the script.

 ## Output

-A file called tidy dat.txt upload to this repository
+A file called tidydata.txt upload to this repository